ivanitlearning/AWS-Associate-Courses/README.md

 - There is a one-to-many relationship between a DX line and VIFs.
 Therefore, you can multiple VIFs running on a single DX line.
 - VIFs are of two types:
   - Private VIF (VPC)
-    - Connects to one AWS VPC
+    - Connects to **one** AWS VPC
-    - Can have as many Private VIFs as you want.
+    - Can have as many Private VIFs as you want in 1 DX connection.
   - Public VIF (Public Zone Services)
-    - Allows connection to AWS public services, but **not** public internet
+    - Allows connection to AWS public services (eg. S3, DynamoDB, SNS, SQS) but **not** public internet
     - Can be used with a site-to-site VPN to enable a private encryption using IPSec.

 * Has one physical cable with **no high availability and no encryption**.